nhsconnect/CareConnectAPI/pages/overview/overview_release_notes.md

 Multiple updates to glossary

-Restructured 'Engage' navigation to rationalise content showing the engagement process and case studies
+Restructured 'Engage' navigation to rationalise content showing the engagement process and case studies.
+Pages explaining what user stories are and how we use them have been moved off the sidebar to be accessed within the pages as necessary.

 ## 0.3.0-alpha.0 ##